wilsonk/Calypso/README.md

 Installation notes
 -------

 First you need a LLVM + Clang 3.6 source tree, built libraries and the Clang binaries.
-Installing binary packages from your distribution isn't enough since the include/ files aren't exposing many symbols, so the source packages are needed as well.
+Installing binary packages from your distribution isn't enough since the include/ files aren't exposing many symbols Calypso requires, so the source packages are needed as well.
 Or if you want or need to build Clang yourself, make sure to get the 3.6 branch:

     $ svn co http://llvm.org/svn/llvm-project/llvm/branches/release_36 llvm-3.6
     $ cd llvm-3.6/tools